chetana-vyas/Bank_Customer_Churn_Prediction_Classification/Final_Submission/Final_Writeup.md

 ## Purpose:
 Customer acquisition is an expensive process, requires huge effort than retention.
 Most giants in tech / non-tech sector is working on a crucial goal of reducing customer churn.
-I want to build a classification model to predict the Customer Churn rate for Bank Customers
+I want to build a binary classification model to predict the Customer Churn rate for Bank Customers

 ## Goal:
 Accurately predict the Churn rate for Bank Customers